sai-krishna-msk/FaceRecognition/README.md

 ## Face detection-:
-When a Face is to be recognized in a given image, actually the image not not only has faces in it, for that matter of fact it  not only contain humans it has lot of other (random)objects in it, so it would be inefficient for us to take the entire image further into the pipeline, so we extract only the faces of the people in it and send it to the next stage
+When a Face is to be recognized in a given image, actually the image not only has faces in it, for that matter of fact it  not only contain humans it has lot of other (random)objects in it, so it would be inefficient for us to take the entire image further into the pipeline, so we extract only the faces of the people in it and send it to the next stage

 Let us explore the best method